Configuration

 Optional cache directory override.
 Relative paths are resolved from the CLI start directory.
 If unset, Panache uses an OS-specific global cache location (for example ~/.cache/panache/ on Linux).

 Cache validity currently includes file content, effective config, and Panache version.
 When any of these change, Panache recomputes and refreshes entries.
 Use --cache-dir <CACHE_DIR> (or PANACHE_CACHE_DIR) to override cache-dir for one invocation.
-Use --no-cache (or PANACHE_NO_CACHE) to bypass cache reads/writes for a single CLI invocation.
+Use --no-cache (or PANACHE_NO_CACHE) to bypass cache reads and writes for a single CLI invocation.
 Use panache clean to remove the current workspace bucket, or panache clean --all to clear all global Panache cache buckets.

 Formatting Style